JTF-Bravo delivers life-saving supplies in Panama

-Members of Joint Task Force-Bravo partnered with SINAPROC to deliver urgent-live saving supplies of water and 10,000 pounds of food, Nov.7, 2020, to a community in Panama that had been isolated for 96 hours after the effects of Hurricane Eta.
-Our 1-228 Aviation Regiment has the capability to provide aviation support and conduct medical evacuation operations throughout Central America.
-(Courtesy photo)
+Members of Joint Task Force-Bravo, partnered with SINAPROC, load urgent-live saving supplies of water, Nov.7, 2020, to a community in Panama that had been isolated for 96 hours after the effects of Hurricane Eta.

 |Date Taken: